ING: Sticky inflation risks force CEE central bankers to keep on hiking rates

 Economic activity losing steam due to supply-side disruptions

 After a strong rebound in the second quarter following the lifting of pandemic restrictions, GDP growth in Hungary, Poland and Romania, the 'CEE3', moderated in the third quarter.
-Sequential growth (quarter-on-quarter) may suffer in the last four months of the year, at least to a certain extent.
+Sequential growth (quarter on quarter) may suffer in the last four months of the year, at least to a certain extent.
 Here are the main downside risks:

 Supply-side bottlenecks in global markets.
 This is especially true for companies trying to access microprocessors and it particularly affects the automotive industry.
-Production of vehicles and car parts is important for all CEE3, particularly in Hungary, where carmakers have to introduce sporadic shutdowns due to the lack of spare parts.
+Production of vehicles and car parts is important for all CEE3, particularly in Hungary, where carmakers have had to introduce sporadic shutdowns due to the lack of spare parts.
 Poland is more resilient given a much smaller share of car production in GDP terms (about half the level of Hungary) and a more diversified economy.

 Labour market frictions due to shortages of qualified workers.
-Unemployment rates in Hungary and Poland are close to, or are at, historically low levels with vacancies at a record high in Poland; firms are having difficulty recruiting qualified workers
+Unemployment rates in Hungary and Poland are close to, or at, historically low levels, with vacancies at a record high in Poland; firms are having difficulty recruiting qualified workers.

 Increases in global commodity prices, including energy, and maritime freight costs.
-The latter has increased about four times since the middle of 2020 and is translating into higher prices for consumers, though the pass-through is about 6-9 months.
+The latter have risen about four times since the middle of 2020 and this is translating into higher prices for consumers, though the pass-through is about 6-9 months.
 The recent big jump in natural gas prices in Europe puts an additional burden as far as Europe's 'energy shock' is concerned and prices, with regulators' consent, are also rising.

 The Delta variant outbreak.
-While increases in Covid contagion rates can be partly treated as seasonal, it is also due to relatively low vaccination rates in CEE3 when compared to Western Europe.
-Romania has the 2nd lowest%age of fully vaccinated people after Bulgaria in the EU.
-Just 32% of the total population were jabbed in early November (Poland - 53%, Hungary - 59%, while the EU average is 67%).
+While increases in COVID-19 contagion rates can be partly treated as seasonal, it is also due to relatively low vaccination rates in CEE3 when compared to Western Europe.
+Romania has the second lowest percentage of fully vaccinated people after Bulgaria in the EU.
+Just 32% of the total population were jabbed in early November (Poland 53%, Hungary 59%, while the EU average is 67%).
 Romania has suffered from a severe health crisis that triggered some softer restrictions, such as school closures.
 Some more restrictions are likely in Poland, especially in the Eastern regions, where vaccination rates are lower than the national average.
 However, we don't see wider lockdowns happening in the CEE3 in the foreseeable future.

 Prospects for 2022 growth remain quite bright but risks are tilted to the downside